 - Roots should take hold in about 4 weeks.
 At that point, remove the bag and repot your gorgeous new Philodendron Brasil in a slightly larger home!

-Growing in water: this method is a fun alternative to growing in soil because you can actually see the roots in your baby plant growing.
+This method is a fun alternative to growing in soil because you can actually see the roots in your baby plant growing.
 So cool!!

 - Simply place your cutting in water after removing it from the mother plant